shubh-151/devTinder/homework.md

 - create GET /profile API and check if you get the cookie back
 - install jsonwebtoken
 - In login API, after email and password validation, create a JWT token and send it to user
 - read the cookie inside your profile API and Find the logged in user
+- userAuth Middleware
+- Add the userAuth middleware in profile API ans a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days
+- create userSchema method to getJWT()
+- create userSchema method to comparepassword(passwordInputByUser)